• Skip to primary navigation

 You can reheat this homemade flatbread in three different ways:

-• on a pan
+• in a pan

 • in the oven